Skip to content

 Long answer

-Pipx is a really useful tool, essentially any python package that has a console script entry point can be installed in its own isolated environment, but still be run directly from the command line without requiring any virtual environment activation or polluting the main python install.
+pipx is a really useful tool, essentially any python package that has a console script entry point can be installed in its own isolated environment, but still be run directly from the command line without requiring any virtual environment activation or polluting the main python install.

 When building libraries and applications I use a fairly consistent set of tools.